Soofmaax/BM-Valocations/SUPPORT.md

 # Support policy

+> TODO: Replace placeholder emails with your agency contacts when created.

 This project is maintained for a client and also serves as portfolio material.
 A lightweight support process is provided below.
 Contact details use placeholders until the agency is available.

 ## Channels

 - Email (preferred): support@your-agency.tld (placeholder)
+  - TODO: Update to your agency address.
 - Security issues: security@your-agency.tld (placeholder) — or see SECURITY.md
+  - TODO: Update to your agency address and align with SECURITY.md.
 - General inquiries: contact@your-agency.tld (placeholder)
+  - TODO: Update to your agency address.

 Replace these addresses with your real agency contacts when available.